 Our creative community includes a diverse range of artists and organisations.
-We are home to two of the State's major creative hubs: Collingwood Yards and Abbotsford Convent - Australia's largest multi-arts precinct and Australian Heritage site.
+We are home to two of the state's major creative hubs.
+Collingwood Yards and Abbotsford Convent - Australia's largest multi-arts precinct and heritage site.

-Yarra is an economically diverse municipality, accommodating a range of mixed employment precincts, activity centres, industrial and health precincts.
-The municipality is renowned for its dynamic night life spread across several precincts.
-With an abundance of vibrant and evolving retail and service precincts, as well as restaurants, bars and live music options providing important social, cultural and economic benefits - the City of Yarra is a key inner-city destination.
+Yarra is an economically diverse city, accommodating a range of mixed employment precincts, activity centres, industrial and health precincts.
+We are renowned for our dynamic night life spread across several precincts.
+With an abundance of vibrant and evolving retail and service precincts, as well as restaurants, bars and live music options providing important social, cultural and economic benefits.
+Yarra is a key innercity destination.

 Yarra residents experience wellbeing that is relatively high by national and international standards, yet parts of Yarra's population are more vulnerable to poorer health and wellbeing outcomes.

-For a full report on Health and Wellbeing related data, please view Yarra's Health and Wellbeing Profile 2020.
+For a full report on Health and Wellbeing related data, please view Yarra's Health and Wellbeing Profile 2020 online yarracity.vic.gov.au/health

-The global COVID-19 pandemic has transformed the way we live and work.
-The pandemic has put pressure on our communities and businesses; it has and will continue to have serious impacts on health and wellbeing.
+The COVID-19 pandemic has transformed the way we live and work.
+It has put pressure on our communities and businesses: and will continue to have serious impacts on health and wellbeing.
 Many of the essential measures taken to contain the virus have had negative impacts in a variety of areas, including health and wellbeing, safety, financial security, feelings of social connection and access to food, housing, technology and health services.
 In addition, the members of our community who are more disadvantaged and vulnerable are likely to be heavily impacted.

 It is expected that there will be an enduring impact on our community's health and wellbeing, and a lengthy recovery process to follow.
-It is unsurprising that social connection emerged as an important theme during the development of this Council Plan; it emerged as a strong theme through community engagement for the Community Vision and Council Plan and features as a key theme with numerous initiatives in the MPHWP.
+It is unsurprising that social connection emerged as an important theme during the development of this Council Plan.
+It emerged as a strong theme through community engagement for the Community Vision and Council Plan and features as a key theme with numerous initiatives in the MPHWP.